uahcyber/ctfwriteups/xmas2020/programming/least_greatest/README.md

 &nbsp; &nbsp;GL decomposition: &nbsp; 3<sup>1</sup>

+Using the result from the GL decomposition, we know that between LCM and GCD, only one can have 3<sup>1</sup> as a factor.
+This means we have one pair, which yields two different options for factor pairs.

+Since we want to know how many unique factor pairs are possible, say we have a hypothetical GL with 3 different prime/power pairs.
+Each factor will mean one pair with two different options.
+Since there are two pair options per prime factor, our formula for this GL to find out the total number of unique factor pairs would be 2<sup>3</sup>.

 We can now say that the number of pairs of (`x`,`y`) that exist such that `LCM(x,y) = 12` and `GCD(x,y) =  4` is equal to 2<sup>len(GL)</sup>.

 In this case, the number of pairs would be: 2<sup>1</sup> = 2.